Skip to content

 How Does Day 1 CPT Work?

-Since Day 1 CPT is a work authorization for students, it requires the maintenance of F1 student status.
+Since Day 1 CPT is a work authorization for students, it requires the maintenance of F-1 student status.
 To use Day 1 CPT, students must be enrolled in a school.

 Upon securing employment, students can then apply for CPT through the Designated School Official (DSO) at their institution.
 If approved, they will receive an updated I-20 form indicating their CPT work authorization.
 This authorization allows students to legally work in the U.S. within the start and end dates specified on their CPT-endorsed I-20.